Mum is surprised by the ban on common swim shorts in French swimming pools

 My husband and son wearing Speedos at a French camping ground makes me laugh so much that I am unable to do anything.

-Many other people were shocked too by this post.
-It has 68 comments.
+This post has received 68 responses.
+The revelations have shocked many others.

-Someone wrote, “I still can’t understand how speedos would be more sanitary that trunks or nudity?”
+Someone wrote, “I still can’t understand how speedos would be more sanitary than nudity or trunks?

-Another mum stumbled upon the ban last year when visiting a French pool with her husband and son.
+Another mum also discovered the ban last year when visiting a French pool with her husband and son.

-She is a woman who has been called mummymouseinthehouse A video was posted on social media about the trip.
+She is a woman who has been called mummymouseinthehouse On the social networking platform, she posted a short video about her vacation.

-The caption on the video says: “In FranceMy son and husband were not impressed.”
-“My husband and son were not pleased.”
+This video has a caption that reads: FranceThe boys must wear Speedos when they go swimming.
+My husband and son were not pleased.”

-On a turnpike, a board shorts sign has been crossed out by a red large cross.
+A sign is shown on a turntile, with the boardshorts marked with a big red cross.

 She then panned the camera so that her son and husband, both looking unhappy.